 In addition, neighborhoodScout's analysis shows that the Macomb City Center neighborhood has a greater concentration of residents currently enrolled in college than 98.5% of the neighborhoods in the U.S. With 28.9% of the population here attending college, this is very much a college-focused neighborhood.

-Also, the Macomb City Center neighborhood stands out for having an average per capita income lower than 98.2% of the neighborhoods in the United States.
+Also, one of the unique characteristics of the Macomb City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.2% of the neighborhoods in America.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Macomb City Center neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Macomb City Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 71.5% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.7% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Would you like to be able to ride your bike to work?
 If you are attracted to the idea of getting a little exercise of the two-wheeled type while reducing your carbon footprint, bicycling to work might be the answer.
 But which neighborhood you live in can make this either impossible, or alternatively, a great and realistic option.
 NeighborhoodScout's analysis revealed that the Macomb City Center neighborhood is a fantastic option for bicycle commuters, as 3.9% of commuters here do ride their bikes to and from work on a daily basis.
 This is a higher amount than we found in 97.2% of the neighborhoods in America.